 Watershed Colorado Duffel

-At 75.5 liters, this bag is a little big for day trips and takes up quite a bit of space in a kayak or on a paddleboard.
+At 75.5 liters, this bag is more than a little big for day trips and takes up quite a bit of space in a kayak or on a paddleboard.
 It also carries a hefty price tag.
-However, for the serious river adventurer, the Colorado Duffel is worth the investment, especially if you plan to carry expensive hydrophobic equipment like electronics.
+However, for the serious river adventurer, the Colorado Duffel is worth the investment, especially if you plan on doing multi-day trips or carrying expensive hydrophobic equipment like electronics.
 This model is the perfect bag for the diehard river goer and is our favorite product in this review.

 Read review: Watershed Colorado

 If you're on a budget and just want to keep your essentials safe and dry, the NRS Ether HydroLock is our first recommendation.
 This small capacity sack is seriously waterproof when locked closed with a beefy zipper secured by a roll-top.
 The roll-top actually functions more as a backup to keep the zipped seal shut than as a water-blocking barrier itself.
 This bag kept air inside even when fully submerged and didn't leak a drop in our reverse water testing (fill the sack with water, hold it upsidedown, and shake).
 We had it clipped to the outside of a kayak that flipped in big waves on a windy day, and the contents inside stayed bone dry.
 It's built solidly, with welded side seams rather than sewn and a handy view window that makes it easy to find exactly what you need.